StaffHub vs Manual Rotas: The Real Cost of Spreadsheet Scheduling

 Any one of those is a signal that the informal approach is costing you more than a simple tool would.

-Here is the direct comparison across the main scheduling tasks:
+Here is the direct comparison across the rota itself and the team-coordination tasks that surround it.

 | Task | Manual Rota | StaffHub |